Among the Living: Composition

 "I Am the Law" is a tribute to comic book hero Judge Dredd.
 The song's lyrics reference numerous characters, settings, and story elements from Dredd's fictional universe.

 Anthrax composed the songs "I Am the Law", "Indians", and "I'm the Man" during the tour of 1986, rehearsed the first two, and included "I Am the Law" in their live setlist.
 Most of the songs were written in July 1986, after the tour had ended.
 At the end of July 1986, Anthrax arranged and rehearsed the new songs at Top Cat rehearsal studios in New York City, before leaving for the UK, where they joined Metallica for their European dates.

-Music critics praised the use of humor in Among the Livings lyrics and were inspired by disparate sources.
+Music critics praised the use of humor in Among the Livings lyrics, which were inspired by disparate sources.
 Socially conscious matters are present in songs such as "Indians", about the plight of Native Americans forced to live on reservations, "One World", which deals with the risk of nuclear holocaust and "Imitation of Life", about false personas, especially in the music business.
 (Note: "Imitation of Life" is co-credited to Lilker, because it is a reworked version of the S.O.D. song "Aren't You Hungry?" written in 1985.
 The original version of "Aren't You Hungry?" was recorded by M.O.D. on their 1987 album U.S.A. for M.O.D., and by S.O.D. themselves on the 1999 album Bigger than the Devil.)
 "Efilnikufesin (N.F.L.)" ("nise fukin life" spelled backwards) is a protest song against drug abuse and was inspired by comedian John Belushi's drug addiction and death.
 Ian is still baffled that journalists ask him why he wrote a song about the National Football League, just showing that "they haven't bothered to read the lyrics, or understand the whole point of the song."

 Two of the album's songs are based on characters and situations taken from Stephen King's work: "Among the Living" draws from the novel The Stand, and "A Skeleton in the Closet" from the novella "Apt Pupil", a part of the Different Seasons collection.
 Both Ian and Benante were avid readers of King's works.
 "I Am the Law" is based on riffs left over from the recording sessions of Spreading the Disease and is co-credited with Lilker.
 The title is the catchphrase of Judge Dredd, a comic book character whose stories were originally published in the British magazine 2000 AD, of which Ian was a reader and fan.

 "Caught in a Mosh" recounts a roadie's experience during an agitated concert; many metalheads consider it a classic thrash-metal anthem.
 Critics read it as a glorification of the slam pit and a metaphor for life struggles.
 The last song written for the album was "Horror of It All" as a tribute to Cliff Burton, whose death affected the band members.